-- £33m of additional business rates relief for the 1,560 retail, hospitality, and leisure sectors in Lewisham; - £47m of small business grants for the potentially 3,650 businesses identified as eligible in Lewisham; and - An amount to be confirmed (estimated at £2.3m) of discretionary grant to support small and medium enterprises for guidance is pending from government.
+- £33m of additional business rates relief for the 1,560 retail, hospitality, and leisure sectors in Lewisham; - £47m of small business grants for the potentially 3,385 businesses identified as eligible in Lewisham; and

+• An amount to be confirmed (estimated at £2.3m) of discretionary grant to support small and medium enterprises for guidance is pending from government.

-In addition the Council has received £3.2m for residents to be distributed as £150 credits to households of working age in receipt of the council tax reduction scheme and to supplement the Council's hardship support scheme.
+In addition, the Council has received £3.2m for residents to be distributed as £150 credits to households of working age in receipt of the council tax reduction scheme and to supplement the Council's hardship support scheme.

 In respect of the burden on Council services, the Government has provided some funding to meet the financial impacts.
 This is via additional funding and early payment of some grants to support cash flow.
-Of the £3.2bn funding announced nationally, Lewisham has received £18.0m to cover the costs of the c) Financial impacts, risks and uncertainties, going concern considerations
+Of the £3.2bn funding announced nationally, Lewisham initially received £18.0m to cover the costs of the Covid-19 response.
+A further £3.2m of funding was announced on 17 July 2020, followed by a further tranche of £8.2m in October 2020.
+The Council will also receive £1.6m plus a further £1.4m in grants for 'infection control' and £2.2m for 'test, track and trace'.
+Monthly monitoring is now in place to the Ministry of Housing, Communities and Local Government (MHCLG).

+c) Financial impacts, risks and uncertainties, going concern considerations